Anemia, Iron Deficiency (Hypochromic-Microcytic)

 A 0% rating requires: Iron deficiency anemia: Hemoglobin above 10 g/dL with mild symptoms (fatigue, pallor) controlled with oral iron supplementation; no transfusion requirement..
 A 100% rating requires: Iron deficiency anemia: Hemoglobin below 5 g/dL; or transfusion-dependent (requiring transfusions more than once monthly); near-total incapacitation; risk of cardiac decompensation..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Anemia, Iron Deficiency (Hypochromic-Microcytic) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Anemia, Iron Deficiency (Hypochromic-Microcytic) qualify for TDIU?

-What evidence do I need to establish service connection for Anemia, Iron Deficiency (Hypochromic-Microcytic)?
+What evidence supports a higher rating for Anemia, Iron Deficiency (Hypochromic-Microcytic)?

-What is the C&P exam like for Anemia, Iron Deficiency (Hypochromic-Microcytic)?
+What happens at the C&P exam for Anemia, Iron Deficiency (Hypochromic-Microcytic)?

 Get a Personalized Rating Analysis